jnordling/opendata/README.md

-getDatasetDescription(dataset)| Returns the description of a dataset getDatasetPublisher(dataset)| Returns the publisher of dataset getDatasetKeywords(dataset)| Returns a list of the keywords of the dataset getDatasetLandingPage(dataset)| Returns the Landing Page of the dataset getDatasetDateIssued(dataset)| Returns dataset issued date getDatasetDateModified(dataset)| Returns the date the dataset was modified getDatasetContact(dataset)| Returns the contact name of the dataset
+getDatasetDescription(dataset)| Returns the description of a dataset getDatasetPublisher(dataset)| Returns the publisher of dataset getDatasetKeywords(dataset)| Returns a list of the keywords of the dataset getDatasetUrl(dataset)| Returns the Landing Page of the dataset getDatasetDateIssued(dataset)| Returns dataset issued date getDatasetDateModified(dataset)| Returns the date the dataset was modified getDatasetContact(dataset)| Returns the contact name of the dataset